Ecuador quake survivors tell harrowing tales, mourn dead

 "There's nothing left of the houses and nowhere safe to stay," said housewife Betty Reyna, 44, who was keeping watch over a dozen members of her family as they slept under a gas station awning early on Monday.

-Reyna, her daughter and son had travelled from the capital Quito in search of relatives when they heard about the destruction in her hometown.
+Reyna, her daughter and son had traveled from the capital Quito in search of relatives when they heard about the destruction in her hometown.

 They were able to find some family members but Reyna had still not seen her parents or other daughter, though she had made contact with them and knew they were largely unharmed.
 Her father, however, had suffered head injuries.